 - Contested Custody

-“Conservatorship” is a term that Texas courts use for a person with rights and duties with respect to a child (including a right to possession).
-It’s typically a parent of the child.
+Texas courts designate “conservators” as those charged with caring for a child and making decisions on their behalf.
+This role very often falls to the child’s parents.
 In fact, most judges favor placing a child with their natural mother or father before considering other options.
-There are exceptions to this, because sometimes the natural parents of the child are addicted to drugs or alcohol, or have a history of violent behavior.
+Of course, there are exceptions to this.
+Sometimes the natural parents of the child are addicted to drugs or alcohol, or have a history of violent behavior.

-Sometimes there are instances when a conservator could be someone else – a grandparent, an uncle, etc. Therefore, the courts of this state use the nomenclature “conservator” because it could represent a broad group.
+In some instances a conservator can be a grandparent or some other relative.
 Grandparent custody is more common than some might think, and uncles, aunts, cousins, and even siblings are also eligible for custody (conservatorship) of a child.

 In Texas, it’s presumed that both parents are to be designated as “joint managing conservators.”
 However, the needle concerning that presumption may move based on the evidence presented to the court.
 What this means is that courts in Texas view each parent as having important input to decisions relating to the child.